How to Choose the Right Abrasive Power Brush for Every DIY Project

 Maintenance Tips to Keep Your Brushes Working

-Even the best brush will wear out if you don’t look after it.
+Even the best brush will wear out if you don’t follow proper DIY power tool maintenance.

 - Clean after each use – tap out loose grit, then wipe the bristles with a rag soaked in mineral spirits (for metal brushes) or warm soapy water (for nylon).